Last updated: April 2026 |

 Are cat ear keychains legal?

-Cat ear keychains are considered “brass knuckles” in many states and cities.
-They are illegal or heavily restricted in places like California, Illinois, Michigan, Massachusetts, New York, Rhode Island, New Jersey, Vermont, and Washington D.C.
-Always check your state and local laws before carrying anything that fits over the knuckles.
+Cat ear keychains are illegal or heavily restricted in California, Illinois, Michigan, New York, Massachusetts, New Jersey, Rhode Island, Hawaii, Vermont, and Washington D.C., among other jurisdictions.
+These states classify them the same as brass knuckles, even if made from plastic.
+Always check your state and city law before carrying any knuckle-style tool.

-Can I still be arrested if my keychain is legal in my state?
+Can I still be arrested even if my keychain is legal in my state?

 Yes.
-You can run into trouble if you bring it into a prohibited location (such as a courthouse, school, or posted business), violate a city ordinance, or use it in a way that appears aggressive instead of defensive.
-Police can detain and investigate if they believe a crime might be happening, even when the item itself is generally legal.
+You can face legal trouble if you carry into a prohibited location (courthouse, school, posted business), violate a city ordinance stricter than state law, or use the tool aggressively rather than defensively.
+Police can detain and investigate even when the item is generally legal.

 What happens if I use my keychain in self-defense and the other person calls the police?